10 Best ICO Website Designs for 2018

-An ICO usually takes place before the project comes to an end, so purchasers basically invest into the project's success.
+An ICO usually takes place before the project comes to an end, so purchasers basically invest in the project's success.
 But even more, a lot of money can be raised during an ICO.
 For instance, Ethereum managed to raise over USD 18 million during its ICO initiative.

 The number of coins/tokens is limited, and some potential contributors miss the chance to get their hands on them.
 They can get these coins/tokens later on, as their holders will start selling them on exchanges, but the price may skyrocket after the ICO.

 If you have a cryptocurrency project that needs funding, it's the perfect time for you to start an ICO website to get some money into your pocket.

 When it comes to designing a cryptocurrency website, some difficulties will certainly arise, but an ICO website design may be a daunting task for inexperienced web designers.
 Such sites go through three stages: pre-ICO, ICO, and post-ICO.
 And each of these stages has its own functional and design features that must be considered.
 We have some ideas that can help you deal with website design for an ICO.